Roasted Tomato Tortellini Soup

 - In a medium stock pot over medium-high heat, add the olive oil and butter until melted.
 Add the onion and saute until softened, about 3-4 minutes.
 Then add the minced garlic, basil, salt, and pepper, and stir for another minuite or so.

 - In a large blender, add the crushed tomatoes, diced tomatoes, and the sauteed veggies.
 Blend until smooth, and then pour back into the stock pot.
-Add the chicken broth and broth and stir well.
+Add the chicken broth and stir well.
 Bring to a simmer and then add the sugar, milk, and heavy cream.
 Simmer again until hot.

 - Add the cheese tortellini to the soup, and cook on low for about five minutes, or until tortellini is soft and warmed through.